 This study expands the application of the GIA classifier from S1 to RS2 data, both in C-band.
-Additional studies will be conducted seeking further expansion of its application to more SAR platforms, e.g., X- and L-band SAR, which provides potential for better separation between the ambiguous class pairs in the current classification.
+Additional studies will be conducted seeking further expansion of its application to more SAR platforms, e.g. X- and L-band SAR, which provides 435 potential for better separation between the ambiguous class pairs in the current classification.
 IA dependency in SAR data with these different frequencies needs to be rigorously examined and validated.
-It is expected that frequency-and-region-specific re-training retraining will still be essential for deformation detection using the altered classifierfor different sensors, as SAR intensity contrast between level and deformed ice is sensitive to SAR properties as well as ice properties that vary cross regions, e.g., small-scale roughness and ice volume structure (Dierking and Dall, 2007).
-The inclusion of more features into the classification 535 is also desirable, e.g., polarimetric features sensitive to sea ice deformation (e.g. Ressel et al., 2016; Park et al., 2019)sea-ice deformation (e.g., Ressel et al., 2016; Park et al., 2019), and also texture features (e.g. Park et al., 2020; Lohse et al., 2021)(e.g., Park et al., 2019), and also texture features (e.g., Park et al., 2020; Lohse et al., 2021)(e.g., Park et al., 2019), and also texture features (e.g., Park et al., 2020; Lohse et al., 2021)(e.g., Park et al., 2019), and also texture features (e.g., Park et al., 2020; Lohse et al., 2021)(e.g., Park et al., 2019), and also texture features (e.g., Park et al., 2020; Lohse et al., 2021)(e.g., Park et al., 2021 .
+It is expected that frequency-and-region-specific re-training will still be essential for deformation detection using the altered classifier for different sensors, as SAR intensity contrast between level and deformed ice is sensitive to SAR properties as well as ice properties that vary cross regions, e.g. small-scale roughness and ice volume structure (Dierking and Dall, 2007).
+The inclusion of more features into the classification is also desirable, e.g. polarimetric features sensitive to sea ice deformation (e.g. Ressel et al., 2016; Park et al., 2019), and also 440 texture features (e.g. Park et al., 2020; Lohse et al., 2021).
 For example, the recent study by Lohse et al. (2021) investigated the IA dependencies of common texture features, and demonstrated that incorporating these features into ice type classification can improve the separation of young ice and MYI, as well as the generalized classification of open water areas.
-However, the improvement comes at the cost of reduced spatial resolution

-540 due to the applied texture windows.
+However, the improvement comes at the cost of reduced spatial resolution due to the applied texture windows.
 Further integration of IA dependency into classifiers other than the Bayesian classifier is also desirable in future studies to seek better classification performances.
-Finally, successful cross-platform application of an optimal classification method can be used to create a reliable time series of classification maps, which can be better used to derive and or compare with ice deformation products.
+Finally, successful cross-platform application of an optimal classification method can be used to create a reliable time series of classification maps which can be better used to derive and compare with ice deformation products.

-Conclusions 4
+4 Conclusions

-- 545 This study demonstrates that in our study area, S1 and RS2 data produce similar IA dependencies of different ice types-However, in our study area and, except the 'leads' class due its interactions with different noise floors of the two sensors.
-Accordingly, based on the GIA classifier, our results have demonstrated that the direct transfer of training between S1 and RS2 SCWA data is not applicable due to the difference in noise floor configurations, which affects classification performance especially for the leadsclass the two platforms is applicable with the exception of leads.
-Dataset- and region-specific re-training - 550 retraining is found to be necessary provide optimal classification performances, and the GIA classifier re-trained retrained specific to S1, RS2 SCWA and RS2 FQ datasets produces similar and improved classification performances results compared to the original classifier.
+This study demonstrates that S1 and RS2 data produce similar IA dependencies of different ice types.
+However, in our study area and based on the GIA classifier, the direct transfer of training between S1 and RS2 SCWA data is not applicable due to the difference in noise floor configurations, which affects classification performance especially for the leads class.
+Datasetand region-specific re-training is found to be necessary, and the GIA classifier re-trained specific to S1, RS2 SCWA and RS2 FQ datasets produces similar and improved classification performances compared to the original classifier.
 The cross-platform application of the GIA classifier extends usable C-band SAR data over the study area from 2015 to present (S1) to 2010 to present (RS2).
-This study further provides reference to future cross-platform application of training between S1 and RS2 so valuable training sets can be better utilized, e.g. with proper re-training, with proper retraining, or direct application in the near range or when leads are not of interest.
+This study further provides reference to future cross-platform application of training between S1 and RS2 so valuable training sets can be better utilized, e.g. with proper re-training or direct application when leads are not of interest.